CodeX-Academy-Official/badges/engineering/defense/hackerdefense3.md

-# Hacker Defense Apprentice 1
+# Hacker Defense Apprentice 3

 A developer who is able to create applications that are resistant to hacker attacks

 ## Master the following skills:

-* Describe the processes of each of the security risks below
+* Describe each security risks below
 * Describe common attacks that hackers can use for each security risk below
 * Demonstrate how to perform attacks using the security risks below
 * Demonstrate how to defend against attacks that exploit the security risks below

 OWASP Security Risks:
-* Injection
+* Cross-Site Scripting XSS
-* Broken Authentication
-* Sensitive Data Exposure

 ## Resources: